Displaying 221 - 230 of 535

 2020 Algorithm on the Management of Dyslipidemia and Prevention of Cardiovascular Disease

 This algorithm for the comprehensive management of dyslipidemia and prevention of cardiovascular disease (CVD) complements the 2017 AACE Guideline for Management of Dyslipidemia and Prevention of Cardiovascular Disease and provides clinicians with a practical guide that considers the whole patient, their spectrum of risks and complications, and evidence-based approaches to treatment.
-Read Consensus Statement View… more
+An update to this algorithm will be available in late 2025.
+Read Consensus Statement … more

 2018 Consensus Statement on the Quality of DXA Scans and Reports